natgo/wt-wiki-scraper/wikitext-transpiled/ground/M42%20(China).md

 === ...Perish in soft living ===
 In 1998, the 205 arsenal of the ROC Joint Logistics Command developed the T82 twin 20 mm Air Defense Cannon.
 At the same time, the Army purchased the Avengers Air Defense Missile System from the United States to construct a new air defense system.
 Thus, the outdated M42 SPAAGs started to retire from service.
 However, due to the insufficient number of the Army's field air defense missiles, some of the M42 SPAAGs in the air defense battalion of the Army's Artillery Group were still in service along the "Jaeger" anti-aircraft missile system until around 2012.
 By 2012, all M42 SPAAGs in the Army were replaced by T82T towed Air Defense Cannons.
 However, the Marine Corps units stationed on the outer islands such as Matsu kept using M42 SPAAG as infantry support vehicle until at least 2017.

-''(Thrive in calamity and perish in soft living is a Chinese saying.)''
+''(Thrive in calamity and perish in soft living 生於憂患，死於安樂 is a Chinese saying.)''

 == Media ==
 <!-- ''Excellent additions to the article would be video guides, screenshots from the game, and photos.'' -->